whblondeau/gyre/finding_flotsam.md

 Then, with all of the smooth power of her long muscles, Afya hurled the lance.

 Lances are for thrusting, not throwing, but the throw went true.
 Its chisel-shaped head struck the huge shark in the gills, striking through to jut from its other side.
-In agony, the great animal curved and crashed into the water, hurling a huge wave and blast of bloody spray - and then it sank into the deeps again, and was gone, to die soon of its wound or to live, transfixed by the lance.
+In agony, the great animal curved and crashed into the water, hurling a huge wave and blast of bloody spray—and then it sank into the deeps again, and was gone, to die soon of its wound or to live, transfixed by the lance.
 Afya had seen sharks survive even when horribly injured.
 Merciless though she was, she spared a thought of pity for the terrible brute.
 It was merely a predator.
 The cult of Arusimaté had drawn it into evil service.

 “Rahifa!” shouted Afya.
 “Grab the line, girl!”
 A Paritid sailor had skillfully cast a coil of line within easy reach.
 Rahifa’s strong grip closed on the hemp, and the sailors drew her in, pulling towards the ladder that had been dropped over the side.